What's a "Knapsack," and why does it need a subcommittee?

 It is not sponsored by the Sierra Club, and is owned and maintained by volunteers without official Sierra Club support.

-This is a knapsack This page is a home for the Knapsack Subcommittee, a group of Sierra Club volunteer leaders that has been organizing backpack trips into the Sierra Nevada and other mountain ranges in California and Nevada for over 80 years.
-Our trips are an outgrowth of the first Sierra Club High trips, started in 1901, and carry on the tradition of taking people into the high mountains to see the beauty and splendor that can be found only there.
+This is a knapsack This page is a home for the Knapsack Subcommittee, Sierra Club volunteer leaders who have been organizing backpack trips into the Sierra Nevada and other parts of California and Nevada for over 80 years.
+Our trips are an outgrowth of the first Sierra Club High trips, started in 1901, and carry on the tradition of taking people into wild outdoor areas to see the beauty and splendor that can be found only there.

 It has always been our goal and intention that showing people the magnificent natural areas of the Sierra Nevada and California would motivate them to speak out on behalf of efforts to preserve the remaining wilderness we have, and protect all natural lands for the benefit of humans and wildlife.
 (It's also been our goal to have as much fun as we can while leading our trips!)